neugram/ng/docs/shell.md

 This document assumes no familiarity with any Unix shell, and is intended as an introduction and reference.

-_As of January 2017 the Neugram scripting language itself is an early prototype and not ready for anything more than experimentation.
-However the embedded shell has enough features to be used as an interactive shell replacement._

 ## A shell session

 ```